MattDunn11/EncodeSolanaBootcamp2024/Readme.md

 I put a serious amount of effort into this bootcamp to transform myself.

-Thank you for taking a look at progress within this bootcamp and for considering me for your team.
+Thank you for taking a look at my progress within this bootcamp and for considering me for your team.

 Matt :)